This post contains affiliate links.

 Baking soda is a natural deodorizer and will remain effective for many weeks.

-Baking Soda To Clean The Toilet Cistern
+7. How To Clean A Toilet Using Baking Soda To Clean The Toilet Cistern

 Once a month sprinkle a quarter of a cup of baking soda into the cistern and leave overnight.